Back with a vengeance with part 2 of my Turkey trip.

 Back in Goreme; the locals make good use of their rooftops.
 Tomato paste is drying in the photo below.

 We could have spent longer in the interior, but time wasn’t our friend.
 We hit the road (by bus) and headed south to the Mediterranean.
-We were craving a beach and Side (See-day) fit the bill to a T. A beach plus ancient ruins… I was in hog heaven.
+We were craving a beach and Side (See-day) didn’t disappoint.
+A beach plus ancient ruins… I was in hog heaven.
 The Vespasian Gates beckon visitors to enter Side, a town that is heaving with Roman and Greek ruins.
 We had read about the treasures here but didn’t realise how expansive they were.
 The Temples of Apollo and Athena are on show as well as a spectacular theatre.
 The Side Museum is also full of wonderful antiquities.
 We spent mornings walking around taking in the ancient sights, and afternoons lapping up the warm waters of the Med.

 We ventured for a day into Alanya despite hearing that the town had sold its soul to tourism.
-Alanya’s pride and joy is its 13th century castle and fortress and neither disappointed.
+Alanya’s pride and joy is its 13th century castle and fortress.

 By this stage, we’d been travelling constantly for three weeks and I was ready for some serious R and R. We found our way (via a smaller bus) to a beautiful little place called Cirali.
 The dirt road into the village did not prepare us for this gorgeous laid back place that welcomes weary travellers with a long, stunning beach flanked by several restaurants and pensions.
 Cirali was just what we needed and we fell into the easy swing of lazing in hammocks under a cloudless September sky, swimming in the crystal clear waters at the pebbled beach, eating more stuffed dolmas, mezes, eggplants and kebabs than we needed and fine tuning our raki skills.